Our Verdict

 Comfort and Mobility

+The straps have slightly thicker padding, making them much more comfortable than previous models of this jacket.
 Because the Ninja concentrates all the padding into such a small, low area, the shoulder mobility of this PFD is unmatched by any other jacket-style model we tested.
 Riding low on the torso, this vest expertly stays put while you paddle or when you take a spill in the water.
-The shoulder straps run a bit narrow, handily staying out of the way of your shoulder rotation, though they do cut in close to the neck.
+The shoulder straps run a bit narrow, handily staying out of the way of your shoulder rotation.
 Added padding keeps them comfortable and less abrasive.

 Quality of Construction

 NRS has a reputation for making quality products, and the Ninja does not disappoint.
-Though it's constructed of standard materials — 400D urethane-coated ripstop nylon exterior, 200D nylon interior, and PVC-free foam — it's clearly been made to withstand some hearty adventures.
-The seams are reinforced, and the straps are thick and durable, minor scratchiness aside.
+Though the new NRS Ninja includes recycled materials in the external shell and internal liner — 420D ripstop nylon exterior, 200D nylon interior, and PVC-free foam — it's clearly been made to withstand some hearty adventures.
+The seams are reinforced, and the straps are thick and durable (minor scratchiness aside).
 The plastic clips and buckles are sturdy and had no problem buckling even after we tossed them in the sand while wet.
 Nothing on this PFD broke or frayed during testing.
-Even the extra features, loops, and specialty pockets in the front pouch are well designed and sturdy.
+Even the extra features, loops, and specialty pockets in the front pouch are well-designed and sturdy.

 Features and Versatility

-Despite its compact design, the Ninja weighs 34 ounces, making it among the heaviest jackets we tested.
-Still, wearing it doesn't feel unduly heavy, so we don't hold the weight against this vest too much.
+The updated Ninja has dropped some weight, coming in at 28 ounces.
+It's still not the lightest PFD, but it is far from the heaviest, and it doesn't feel unduly weighty.
 Though the Ninja is a pretty specific paddler's design, we found it comfortable across many activities because of its openness.
 Yet, due to its concentration of padding into smaller, thicker areas, this isn't the best vest for lounging comfortably on the pontoon bench or leaning back in your favorite fishing chair.
 It's a more specific vest that's best suited to paddling and paddling hard.

 Flotation

 When worn in the water, this secure PFD provides good flotation even if you are not actively treading water.
-Like all the vests tested, the Ninja will not turn an unconscious swimmer, but it will help a conscious, active swimmer stay afloat so they can get to rescue.
+Like all the vests tested, the Ninja will not flip over an unconscious swimmer, but it will help a conscious, active swimmer stay afloat so they can get to rescue.

 Should You Buy the NRS Ninja?

 The Ninja is a low-profile PFD built with the avid paddler in mind.
 Its top-notch performance, mobility, and durability make it a great choice for paddling pretty much any watercraft.
 It features a high level of comfort and freedom to move that comes in handy during intense paddles.
-Though it's not the best fit for women or very petite folks, it's a great choice for many hardcore paddle enthusiasts.
+It's a great choice for many hardcore paddle enthusiasts.

-While we like the Ninja, the Astral YTV takes the slimline design to another level.
+While we like the Ninja, the Astral YTV 2.0 takes the slimline design to another level.
 If you don't need or like a pocket on the front of your PFD, the YTV's low profile may be a better choice.
-People that expect to have to pull themselves back onto their craft from the water (i.e., river rafters or stand up paddle boarders) may consider this as a more suitable option.
+People who expect to have to pull themselves back onto their craft from the water (i.e., river rafters or stand-up paddle boarders) may consider this as a more suitable option.